davidkellis/able/README.md

 A block is a sequence of expressions enclosed in a set of curly braces, prefixed with the `do` keyword.

-A block is itself an expression that evaluates to the value returned by the last expression in the block.
-A block introduces a new local variable scope, but may reference identifiers from any enclosing scope.

 For example:
 ```
 do {